-Notes to the consolidated financial statements for the years ended 31 December 2022 and 2021 (continued)
+Notes to the consolidated financial statements as of 31 December 2022 (continued)

 18 Derivative warrant liabilities and earnouts liabilities

 18.1 Derivative warrant liabilities:

 Private and Public Warrants

 Prior to the Transaction, the SPAC issued 17,433,333 warrants each exercisable at \$11.50 per one Class A Ordinary Share, of which 11,500,000 are Public Warrants listed on NASDAQ and 5,933,333 Private Warrants held by the sponsor.
 Upon closing of the Transaction, the Parent Company assumed the Public Warrants and Private Warrants.
 Each whole warrant entitles the holder to purchase one share of the Company's Class A ordinary shares at a price of \$11.50 per share.